vedp2003/NBASalaryDataAnalysis/README.md

    - Established a baseline model for salary prediction.
 This model didnt perform too well.
    - Evaluated using Mean Squared Error (MSE), Mean Absolute Error (MAE), and R² score.
 2. **Decision Tree Regressor**:
    - Improved prediction accuracy by capturing non-linear relationships.
 It uses decision trees to predict.
+3. **Neural Network**:
+    - Uses a network of nodes (with one hidden layer using a greedy optimization approach)
-3. **Random Forest Regressor**:
+5. **Random Forest Regressor**:
    - Enhanced the model by reducing overfitting and improving robustness.
 This works by combining the predictions of multiple decision trees.
 This turned out to be the best model with a relatively high R² value.

 ### Advanced Statistic Concepts
-1. **PRESS, Cp, Neural Network, Bootstrapping, K-fold cross-validation**:
+1. **PRESS, Cp, Bootstrapping, K-fold cross-validation**:
    - Helped evaluate the model's performance and analyze how robust it was

 ### Interactive Dashboard